The Community Foundation of the Kootenay Rockies (CFKR) stewards a total of approximately $4 million in 45 permanently invested funds

 - The Sparwood Community Fund will consider grant applications from eligible organizations within the District of Sparwood and the surrounding rural area.

-- For more information, please contact Beverley MacNaughton, Sparwood Community Fund Steering Committee Member, by phone (250-425-2423) or email ([email protected])
+- For more information, please contact Beverley MacNaughton, Sparwood Community Fund Steering Committee Chair, by phone (250-425-2423) or email ([email protected])

 CFKR-Fernie Community Fund

-- The Fernie Community Fund will consider grant applications from eligible organizations within the City of Fernie, east to Hosmer, and west to Elko, including Tobacco Plains Indian Band and the South Country.
+- The Fernie Community Fund will consider grant applications from eligible organizations within the City of Fernie, east to Hosmer, and west to Elko, .

-- For more information, please contact Eric Johnstone, Fernie Community Fund Steering Committee Chair, by phone (250-430-7676) or email ([email protected]).
+- For more information, please contact Courtney Baker, Fernie Community Fund Steering Committee Member, by phone (250-423-8835) or email ([email protected]).

-- For Cranbrook and area, CFKR will consider grant applications from eligible organizations within the City of Cranbrook, rural Cranbrook, ʔaq̓am, Moyie, Fort Steele, Mayook, Bull River, Warner, Jaffray, Tie Lake, Rosen Lake, Galloway, and the portion of Wycliffe not served by the Kimberley and District Community Foundation.
+- For Cranbrook and area, CFKR will consider grant applications from eligible organizations within the City of Cranbrook, rural Cranbrook, ʔaq̓am, Moyie, Fort Steele, Mayook, Bull River, Wardner, Jaffray, Tie Lake, Rosen Lake, Galloway, Yaq’it ʔa·knuqⱡi’it (Tobacco Plains), the South Country, and the portion of Wycliffe not served by the Kimberley and District Community Foundation.

 - For more information, please contact Lynnette Wray, CFKR Executive Director, by phone (250-426-1119) or email ([email protected]).